kbharathala/Tetris-AI/README.md

 # Tetris-AI

-In development - designed for a coding challenge.
+In development - designed for DropBox AI Challenge.

+Team:
+Akshat Agarwal
+Krishna Bharathala
+Devesh Dayal

 After you get the main challenge files in a folder, compile these java class files with: